When clients get Stunt Driving tickets or charges in Ontario, they often do not have a clear understanding of demerit points. Sure, there are 6

 However, if your speed is higher than 50km per hour above the speed limit, you are no longer just speeding.
 You are Stunt Driving or Racing your vehicle.
 In this case, yes, it is possible to go to jail.

-Why are the penalties for Stunt Driving or Racing so harsh?
+Why are the penalties for Stunt Driving or Racing so harsh in Ontario?

 - The penalties are severe because Stunt Driving or Racing in Ontario is considered a “public safety” offence.
 Here’s what that means.